roop/roop.github.io/hideandseek/index.md

 you'd like to use logged out.
 Then, configure Hide & Seek to hide your identity in those services.
 After that, you can search as usual and your searches will be performed as a logged out user.
-You can simultaneously use other Google or Microsft services (like Gmail or Outlook) in other tabs as a logged in user.
+You can simultaneously use other Google or Microsoft services (like Gmail or Outlook) in other tabs as a logged in user.

 Some caveats: